a13g24/ohofone-hugo/content/post/book_review_a_mothers_reckoning.md

 draft: false
 title: 'Book Review: A Mothers Reckoning'
 katex: true
 summary: "A review of the book 'A Mother's Reckoning' by Sue Klebold.
-The book is a memoir of the mother of Dylan Klebold, one of the perpetrators of the Columbine High School"
+The book is a memoir of the mother of Dylan Klebold, one of the perpetrators of the Columbine High School tragedy"
 tags: ["book review", "mental health", "parenting"]
 ---